High Road (Night Ranger album)

 High Road is the eleventh studio album by American hard rock band Night Ranger, released on June 10, 2014.
 It peaked at No. 105 on the Billboard 200 albums chart, No. 31 on the Billboard Top Rock Albums chart, and No. 9 on the Billboard Hard Rock Albums chart, all on June 28, 2014.
+The Best Buy edition of the album includes two additional songs "Mountain Song" and "Don't Even Know Your Name".